 Deciding to use the same size needle for every needlepoint design you stitch does not work well.
 To take out the guesswork and chose the right needle every time you stitch a project, just follow these two simple tips:

-- The size tapestry needle required for your project depends entirely on the canvas mesh size.
+- The tapestry needle size required for your project depends entirely on the canvas mesh size.
 A narrow needle should be used on fine-mesh canvas, while a thicker needle is used on canvases with larger holes and mesh sizes.

-Use This Chart to Select the Right Needle for Your Project
+Use This Chart to Select the Right Needle

 Choosing the right tapestry needle for your project does not have to be difficult.
 Use this helpful chart every time you get ready to stitch a new design.